WiMAX: Deployments

 South Korea launched a WiMAX network in the second quarter of 2006.
+Spain delivered full coverage in two cities Seville and Málaga in 2008 reaching 20,000 portable units.
 By the end of 2008 there were 350,000 WiMAX subscribers in Korea.

 Worldwide, by early 2010 WiMAX seemed to be ramping quickly relative to other available technologies, though access in North America lagged.

 Yota, the largest WiMAX network operator in the world in 4Q 2009, announced in May 2010 that it would move new network deployments to LTE and, subsequently, change its existing networks as well.